obsidiansystems/ledger-app-nervos/README.md

 If the results of that command match the results of `git rev-parse --short HEAD`, the installation was successful.

-# Using the Client
+# Using the Nervos Ledger App with CKB-CLI

+The Nervos Ledger app is built to work with CKB-CLI.
+Some of these CKB-CLI subcommands, such as `account import`, do not require that you're connected to a network such as the testnet Aggron or a devnet.
+Others, such as `wallet transfer` or `DAO operations`, must be submitted to a network for their result to be actualized.
+For testing purposes, we recommend [Using the Nervos Devnet](devnet.md).

 ## Installing the Client

 To use the CKB command line utility with the Ledger, you must currently use the Obsidian fork of the client.
-To build and start it, run:
+To build and start it, run the following from within this repository:

 ``` sh
 $ nix run -f nix/dep/ckb-cli -c ckb-cli